lmc2179/lmc2179.github.io/drafts/poisson.md

+# Count data is everywhere ("Commonality of counting")

 Idea: event counting is everywere. most funnels or production processes start with the arrival of raw material, then subsequent transformation into other stuff

 example: mulberries landing on my deck

+# What are the key features of these count data questions

+a set period with exponential arrivals

+discrete counts of items

+# how do we make a formal model of these problems

+poisson and exponential relationship proof (there's one on stackoverflow). note about what is a poisson process vs a poisson distribution

+important feature of the poisson distribution: mean = variance

+model of the treatment effect

+# CIs and SEs of the rate

+poisson-gamma

 Demo of poisson-gamma distribution with "flat" prior.
 Note coverage is good with a single sample unless rate is near one